 Lemon Garlic Shrimp with Spinach, Pine Nuts, Sun-Dried Tomatoes, and Orzo

-The most delicious and easiest Lemon Garlic Shrimp with Spinach, Pine Nuts, Sun-Dried Tomatoes, and Orzo!
-It’s the perfect healthy weeknight dinner for two.
-Simply made with garlic, pine nuts, sun-dried tomatoes, shrimp, and fresh squeezed lemon juice sautéed in healthy olive oil.
-All mixed together with orzo and finished with spinach for a filling and yummy meal.
-This simple lemon shrimp orzo is made in under 30 minutes, uses just two pots (but, it really only uses one!), and is a great way to use healthy ingredients in a delicious way.
+The easiest, most delicious Lemon Garlic Shrimp with Spinach, Pine Nuts, Sun-Dried Tomatoes, and Orzo!
+It’s the perfect weeknight dinner for two.
+Simply made with garlic, pine nuts, sun-dried tomatoes, shrimp, and fresh squeezed lemon juice sautéed in extra virgin olive oil then mixed with orzo and finished with spinach for a yummy and filling meal.
+This simple lemon shrimp orzo is made in under 30 minutes and uses just two pots.
 It’s lemon-y, garlicky, packed with fresh spinach, and super simple.
 The best cozy dinner for two to enjoy any night of the week!

 About The Recipe

 There’s nothing better to keep you warm during these colder winter months than a big bowl of pasta!
-Especially when that pasta is made just a little bit better for you.
-Yep, this Lemon Garlic Shrimp with Spinach, Pine Nuts, Sun-Dried Tomatoes, and Orzo is everything you’re going to need for weeknight dinners or even cozy weekends!
+This Lemon Garlic Shrimp with Spinach, Pine Nuts, Sun-Dried Tomatoes, and Orzo is everything you look for in for weeknight dinners or even cozy weekends!
 There’s simply nothing better.

 Why You Should Make This Lemon Garlic Shrimp Orzo For Dinner Tonight